 It’s very common in stories for characters to change their original plans.
 This picture book is longer than most modern ones, which tend to clock in about 300-400 words.
 In those newer, shorter picture books there is often no time to change plans, but Solla Sollew is 2,130 words.
 (And was published in 1965, for the record.)

-The battle in this story is a literal battle, which is what makes it classic mythic structure.
+The big struggle in this story is a literal big struggle, which is what makes it classic mythic structure.

 He narrowly escapes down a hole.